University of California Advanced Solar Technologies Institute

 Institute (UC Solar)

-UC Solar faculty, students and postdoctoral researchers are dedicated to designing and developing innovative solar energy generation technologies that are more efficient, more affordable, and the first choice for California and the world.
-UC Solar is made up of participants from the University of California's Merced, Berkeley, Santa Barbara, Davis, and San Diego campuses, and it is supported by research grants, philanthropic gifts, and corporate sponsors.
+UC Solar faculty, students and postdoctoral researchers are dedicated to designing and developing innovative solar energy generation technologies that are more efficient, more affordable, and easier to integrate.
+UC Solar is made up of participants from the University of California's Merced, Berkeley, Santa Barbara, Davis, San Diego, Riverside, Irvine, Santa Cruz and Los Angeles campuses, and it is supported by research grants, philanthropic gifts, and corporate sponsors.

 News and Updates